aws-samples/generative-ai-workshop-build-a-multifunctional-chatbot-on-sagemaker/README.md

 *This Demo project is developed with AWS Sagemaker AI Studio, https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl.html*

 4.1.
-Please follow [guidence steps](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl-user-guide.html) here, if you are not using AWS Sagemaker AI Studio before;
+Please follow [guidence steps](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl-user-guide.html) here, if you don't use AWS Sagemaker AI Studio.

 4.2.
-Please clone this repo or upload the code to the juoyterlab notebook, and then starting with `lab/lab-code.ipynb`
+Please clone this repo or upload the code to the juoyterlab notebook, and then starting with `lab/lab-code.ipynb`.

 4.3.
 Run the cells of the notebook, to initialize all the related resources on your AWS account.

 4.4.
 Once the resources are initilized, then please execute the below steps to access the Streamlit Web App:

 ```bash